Itiviti/gradle-opencover-plugin/README.md

 #opencover-nunit plugin

-An NUnit ready plugin is also provided: 'opencover-nunit'.
+An NUnit ready plugin is also provided: 'com.ullink.opencover-nunit'.
 It relies on the gradle-nunit-plugin 'nunit' task to configure the 'opencover' task.
 Using it, provided the default values suit you, the only setup you'll need is

     opencover {